FirmwGuy/CEP/docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md

 - `test_serialization_flat_chunk_offset_violation` and `test_serialization_flat_chunk_order_violation` mutate captured frames (recomputing per-record CRCs) and ensure the reader now rejects out-of-order or overlapping chunks.
 - Historical coverage lives in `test_serialization_manifest_history` and the new flat history tests—keep these updated whenever the schema changes.

 By default, every Layer 0 node emits flat frames.
-Federation, replication, archives, and debug tooling all expect this format, so when you update the serializer or add a record type, update the docs (`FLAT_SERIALIZER.md` plus this topic) and the test cases listed above.
+Federation, replication, archives, and debug tooling all expect this format, so when you update the serializer or add a record type, update the spec and this topic plus the test cases listed above.
 No legacy chunk stream remains in the codebase or the documentation.